The First Epistle or Real Faith

 Salvation, Justification and Righteousness

 There are four references in the epistle to salvation (see James 1: 21; 2: 14; 4: 12; 5: 20).
 Now in considering these, it is important to realise that of the 500 or so occasions in the Bible where salvation is spoken of, the vast majority have to do with earth not heaven and with time not eternity.
 In the first reference in James, we read of "the implanted word, which is able to save your souls" (James 1: 21) where the "implanted word" has been done by the sovereign work of God ("according to his own will"—v18) and the resulting salvation is eternal.
 By contrast, in the last reference to salvation (see James 5: 20), the action is clearly that of man (see a similar Scripture in 1 Pet.
 4: 8) and has to do with his present position on the earth.
 As for James 4: 12, the salvation (and destruction) referred to there is general for it is the action of God Himself as lawgiver.
 This leaves us with "What [is] the profit, my brethren, if any one say he have faith, but have not works? can faith save him?"
 (James 2: 14).
 Carefully notice the wording of the question.
 It is not ‘if any one have faith, can faith save him?’ for that would have demanded an affirmative response.
 What has been left out are the words "say" and "but have not works".
 It is one claiming to have faith ("say") but not having the works to substantiate his claim.
 The actual question posed by James is "What [is] the profit, my brethren, if any one say he have faith, but have not works? can faith save him?" (v14).
 This sort of question clearly demands a negative answer.
 Who is this person saying it to?
 To the world, to men.
 Men and the world cannot see faith, only the works generated by faith.
 Many understand James 2: 14 to mean that a faith without works cannot be a faith that provides eternal salvation, but while this is certainly true (see Eph.
 2: 10), the context of the passage is faith and salvation before men.
 It is the works of faith (see the examples in vs. 15, 16) that distinguish the believer in the world and, so separate and preserve him from it.
 I stress this because salvation in Scripture always involves separation, irrespective of its particular aspect.
 Thus, the first time the word salvation is used to describe a past event (Gen. 49: 18 is future) is when God separated Israel from Pharaoh, the Egyptians and Egypt at the Red Sea (see Ex.
 14: 13) and thus saved them.
 The same pattern is seen in the rest of the Bible—whether for time or eternity, salvation invariably involves separation.
 In James 2: 14, as in Ex.
 14: 13, it is salvation as regards one’s position before men as in the world but as distinct and separate from it.
 God alone sees faith; men cannot see faith—only the outcome of faith, namely works.
 In the view of men, the distinction between believer and unbeliever is seen by works.
 If there is no distinction, there is no salvation.
-Following this, James adds the matters of justification and righteousness in vs 21, 23, 24, 25, not (as you might think) as a result of faith, but of works.
+Following this, James adds the matters of justification and righteousness in vs. 21, 23, 24, 25, not (as you might think) as a result of faith, but of works.
 Now justification is simply a declaration of righteousness.
 Here, if it were of faith it would be before God, but as it is of works (that is what is done), it is what is apparent to men.
 For justification and righteousness, James gives the examples of Abraham and Rahab and what they did.
-Faith must always have its inseparable companion of works otherwise "faith without works is dead" (vs 20, 26; see also v17)—just "as the body without a spirit is dead" (v26).
+Faith must always have its inseparable companion of works otherwise "faith without works is dead" (vs. 20, 26; see also v17)—just "as the body without a spirit is dead" (v26).
 The concept of righteousness naturally leads on to the subject of law and how James deals with it.

 The Law of Liberty

 The word law occurs 10 times in the epistle (James 1: 25; 2: 8, 9, 10, 11, 12; 4: 11, 4: 12).
 Ten is the number of responsibility (as in the ten commandments) and when James wrote, Israel as a whole was still under the responsibility of the law.
 However, there were those of the nation who had believed on Jesus as the Messiah and had been born again.
 To these James refers when he says, "According to his own will begat he us by the word of truth, that we should be a certain first–fruits of his creatures" (James 1: 18).
 If faith is real, then it will have been preceded by a work of God in the soul.
 While essential for all men, it was most applicable to those whom James was writing to, for the Jews made much of their natural birth (see Matt.
 3: 9; John 8: 33) and tended to rest upon it.
 Now in new birth we are "partakers of [the] divine nature" (2 Pet.
-1: 4) and this new nature delights in the will of God—as in "I delight in the will of God according to the inner man" (Rom.
+1: 4) and this new nature delights in the will of God—as in "I delight in the law of God according to the inward man" (Rom.
 7: 22).
 Law applied to an unregenerate man is a law of bondage but applied to one begotten of God it becomes a law of liberty.
 This is not an external law like that of Sinai.
 In James 1: 25 and James 2: 12 there are no definite articles before the word law and in Greek this makes it characteristic, indicating the nature rather than what is specific or definite.
 As such the word law simply means an unvarying principle.
 To borrow an example from another: "If I tell my child to remain in the house when he wants to go out, he might obey, but it is not a law of liberty to him: he restrains his will.
 But if I afterwards say, Now go where you want to go, he obeys, and it is a law of liberty, because his will and the command are the same—they run together".
 This is what James refers to when he says, "But he that fixes his view on [the] perfect law, that of liberty, and abides in [it]" (James 1: 25).
 Note the words "abides in it" for the believer will be judged, not by the ten words of Sinai but "by [the] law of liberty" (James 2: 12)—that is, how well we have answered to the will of God.
 But what of the other references to law in the epistle?

 The Second Commandment